TrustSource/api-docs/docs/roles.md

 | > POST cveFind        | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) |
 | > GET cwes            | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) | ![checked](/api-docs/assets/checked.png) |

+Besides these we have a handful of *public* functions, which can be triggered by using the [Release keys](/api-docs/releasekeys).
+Actually they are not really public, you will require the Release key to access the associated information, but everybody using the key will be able to access all information.
+Currently we have three documents, that can be retrieved:

+- SBOM
+- Notice File
+- CSAF VEX